-We use a phonetically decodable reading scheme which allows pupils to apply their blending skills in the books they are reading.
-Our reading scheme includes a mixture of Oxford Reading Tree books, Bug Club and Rising Stars Reading Rockets.
+We use a phonetically decodable reading scheme which allows pupils to apply their blending skills in the books they are reading at the right point of challenge for your child.
+Our reading scheme includes a mixture of Rising Stars Reading Rockets.
+Oxford Reading Tree and Bug Club books.

 As children become more accomplished in their reading, we incorporate a range of ‘real’ reading books alongside these reading scheme materials, so that even our youngest pupils enjoy a rich variety of great books and great authors, inspiring a love of reading which we hope will last them a lifetime.

-Throughout Lower Key Stage Two (and in some Upper Key Stage 2 classes), we continue to teach phonics daily with an enhanced focus on the development of a wider vocabulary and the ability to decode longer and more complex words.
+Throughout Key Stage Two, we continue to teach phonics daily with an enhanced focus on the development of a wider vocabulary and the ability to decode longer and more complex words.
 These lessons continue to be 30 minutes in length.

 In addition, pupils who still require additional support in their reading will benefit from an additional small group guided reading lesson, led by an adult, each day.
 The focus of these sessions will be to continue to rehearse reading out loud with increasing pace and fluency.

-The reading scheme throughout Key Stage 2 continues to be organised in coloured book bands, with pupils encouraged to keep reading regularly at home to ensure they progress through book bands with their peers.
+The reading scheme throughout Key Stage 2 continues to be organised in coloured book bands, with pupils encouraged to keep reading regularly at home to ensure they progress through book bands.
 The KS2 Reading Scheme offers texts of increasing length and complexity, and also serves to continue to introduce children to a wide range of authors.

 Throughout Key Stage 2, we also encourage pupils to complete reading homework which may include reading ahead a chapter of the whole class novel or completing an independent reading comprehension task.

-We believe that reading is one of the greatest gifts we can give our pupils – so please help us to make sure every one of our pupils leaves Ebor Gardens Primary Academy with the reading skills they need to ensure their future success.
+We believe that reading is one of the greatest gifts we can give our pupils – so please help us to make sure every one of our pupils leaves us with the reading skills they need to ensure their future success.
 Reading to your child or with your child, even for ten minutes a day, is 3,640 minutes (over 60 hours!) of reading a year, and 29,120 minutes in their primary career (over 485 hours).